Whozen/github-release-action/README.md

 Create and test Github workflow to create new release.
 The workflow should:
 1. Generate new tag based on user input (Major, Minor or Patch)
+2. Verify if the bumped version matches version in package.json file.
-2. Generate release notes automatically
+3. Generate release notes automatically
-3. Take user input for release name or automatically generate it by default if no user input.
+4. Take user input for release name or automatically generate it by default if no user input.
-4. Create Github release.
+5. Create Github release.

 ## Project setup
 ```